Categories: the basics, towards (co)monads (Part 1)

 3.2 The determinant

 The determinant of a square matrix, if you aren’t aware, is a number that represents the “magnitude” of the matrix.
 For example, the determinant of a 3-by-3 matrix is equal to the volume of the unit cube under the image of the matrix, that is, after it is transformed.
 (You should think of matrices as linear transformations here.
-A matrix $M$ sends a vector $v$ to $Mv$ under its corresponding linear transformation.)
+A matrix MM sends a vector vv to MvMv under its corresponding linear transformation.)

 Before we get to the point, let’s go over a few remarks and definitions.

-- When a matrix has entries in a field $K$, or more generally, a commutative ring $K$, we say the matrix is over $K$, and that $K$ is the ground field/commutative ring.
+• When a matrix has entries in a field KK, or more generally, a commutative ring KK, we say the matrix is over KK, and that KK is the ground field/commutative ring.

 Okay, that’s enough examples.